 Treatment programs typically include a mandatory detoxification period, wherein recovering users and addicts are treated for the symptoms of withdrawal with medically assisted drug treatment, ensuring patients are not in undue discomfort, and are easily able to cope with the physical stress of withdrawal, and stave off the cravings associated with cease of use.
 During drug detoxification clients of Harbor Village Detox will receive instrumental intensive and group therapy early on, to solidify the foundation continuing addiction treatment will be built upon- unlike most addiction treatment facilities.

-After drug detoxification, long-term patients of addiction enroll into inpatient (or residential) treatment- remaining at a 24 hour medically monitored facility to get a handle on the behaviors allowing addiction to manifest and continue.
-Patients will work extensively with addiction counselors to help redress the underlying causes of addiction and develop new, healthy habits to prevent relapse after treatment.
+After drug detoxification, patients continue recovery progress by enrolling in inpatient residential care.
+During this time, patients will work extensively with addiction counselors to help redress the underlying causes of addiction and develop new, healthy habits to prevent relapse after treatment.

 Short term drug users, and those who have completed inpatient drug rehab, opt for outpatient rehab to help solidify the techniques and coping strategies learned during inpatient rehabilitation.
 Outpatient rehab allows patients to return home every day, thus keeping familial, professional, and academic commitments, while still receiving hands-on addiction treatment for sedatives and hypnotic substances.